This post may contain affiliate links which won’t change your price but will share some commission.

 For the cake

-- Preheat oven to 350 degrees F. Line two 9-inch or 8-inch cake pans with circles of parchment paper in the bottoms and spray the sides.
+- Preheat oven to 350 degrees F (177 degrees C).
+Line two 9-inch or 8-inch cake pans with circles of parchment paper in the bottoms and spray the sides.
 Set aside.

 - Whisk the flour, baking soda, cocoa powder, and salt together in a large bowl.
 Set aside.